 Normally these are: How can I test X factor in my samples?
 Why do I see this pattern?
 Which statistical method better fits my question?

 As you can imagine, you are not alone as this is a common problem while doing analysis.
-Thus, we suggest posting your question to the QIIME2 Forum.
+Thus, we suggest posting your data processing questions (raw-data to feature-table) to firstname.lastname@example.org and general-interest analytical questions (feature-table analyses) to the QIIME2 Forum, please be sure to add your question in the “General Discussion” category of the forum.
 This will generally ensure that your question is answered in a timely manner.
 There are many users and developers monitoring the QIIME2 Forum.
 Posting questions in the forum allows you to share answers with others, who may have similar questions in the future.

 Do you have Meta-Analysis questions?¶